adelowo/portfolio/_posts/2017-06-23-expressive-testing-go.md

 We are done with our package, the next obvious thing is to write the tests.
 We would be needng to install `ginkgo` and `gomega`.
 They are ___go gettable___ as `github.com/onsi/:name`

 The way ginkgo works is a little bit different from how the standard library works.
-So we would need to (automatically) create a `bootstrap` file for our tests, this is for compatibilty with the standard library test runner i.e `go test`.
+So we would need to (automatically) create a `bootstrap` file for our tests, this is for compatibility with the standard library test runner i.e `go test`.
 To generate the bootstrap file, we would run `ginkgo bootstrap`.
 After which we would run `ginkgo generate file_name.go`in other to generate a test file.

 Here is what the generated test file looks like :